Michael Polensek

-Michael D. Polensek (born November 16, 1949) is a City Council member in Cleveland, Ohio, representing Ward 8.
-He has served in Cleveland City Council since 1977.
-He lives in the North Shore Collinwood area of Cleveland with his wife, Kathy, and has five children: Lisa, Deana, Michael, Lauren and Andrew.
+Michael D. Polensek (born November 16, 1949) is a City Council member in Cleveland, Ohio, representing the 10th ward since 2026.
+A member of the Democratic Party, he has served in the Cleveland City Council since 1978.

 Political career

 Polensek was first elected to council in 1977 representing what was Ward 26 until 1982, then representing Ward 11 for ten terms, and is now in his second term representing Ward 8.
 All totaled he is serving in his 13th term in Council.
 He served as Council President from 1999 to 2002.
 He is also an Executive Board member of the Cuyahoga County Democratic Party, and the founder of the Collinwood Nottingham Villages and the Northeast Shores Development Corporations in Ward 11.
 On November 5, 2013, Polensek won the election for the newly reconfigured Ward 8, uncontested.
 He was endorsed by the Cleveland Plain Dealer.